 Depot is located on the site of Grierson's Raid on Newton Station, April 24, 1863.
 Open for tours.

 This planter's cottage was built in 1861 and is situated on the route Union General Grierson took through Newton in 1863.
-The Mississippi Landmark is undergoing a renovation overseen by the Newton Historical Cultural Commission, Inc.
+The Mississippi Landmark is now open after renovation overseen by the Newton Historical Cultural Commission, Inc.

 Mississippi Veterans Memorial Cemetery

 Cemetery on 87 picturesque acres, and visitors may drive through from dawn until dusk.

 Established in 1934, the Roxy served as a movie house until 1978.
 It now houses the Newton Theatre company.
 Productions come alive throughout the year on its original stage.

 Okolona Area Chamber of Commerce

 Identified and marked sites of the battle that took place on February 22, 1864.
 Dawn to dusk.
 Drive-by.

 Burial site of Confederate Brig.
 Gen. William Feimster Tucker.
 Daily, dawn to dusk.